 6. What are the side effects of laser tattoo removal?

 The type of laser used for tattoo removal does not typically leave scars, although there is a small chance of this happening.
 You should inform our therapist if you tend to form abnormal scars or keloids.

 Pigmentation is the colour of a person’s skin; Hyper-pigmentation is possible, meaning a temporary darkening of the skin from inflammation.
 Hypo-pigmentation can also occasionally occur in response to a loss of melanin in the skin and is more common in darker skin types when treated with PicoSure.

 During laser treatment, your tattoo may turn white briefly.
 It then swells somewhat and may turn red, but this usually lasts only a few hours.
 Your skin may blister, so it is essential to keep the tattoo covered with

-ointment and a bandage for the first day.
+ointment and a bandage it for the first day.
 Usually, it feels like a mild sunburn and does not hurt unless rubbed.
-The lasered area may also itch.
+Sometimes, the lasered area may also itch.

 Between your treatments, it is essential to keep the tattoo covered from the sun to prevent hyperpigmentation (darkening).
-But don’t worry, you will receive detailed instructions for your aftercare during your appointment so you will be an expert on all of this.
+Don’t worry; you will receive detailed instructions for your aftercare during your appointment so that you will be an expert on all of this.